-What Are Trademark Classes For?
+What Are Trademark Classes Used For?

 The USPTO gets new trademark applications every day.
 Classifying the trademarks into different categories helps to organize literally thousands of trademarks.
 The classes also help the USPTO to be able to approve more trademark names.

 There is a class in existence for your product already – you just have to figure out which class it is.
-When you apply for a trademark, the USPTO will ask you to fit your trademark in an existing class.
-If you don’t choose the correct class, your application may be rejected or you may not get the trademark protection your brand needs.
+When you apply for a trademark, the USPTO will ask you to fit your trademark into one of these existing classes.

 Trademark Class 33

-Trademark class 33 covers all alcoholic beverages except beer.
+Trademark Class 33 covers all alcoholic beverages except beer.
 Some examples of this trademark class are Grey Goose Vodka, Jose Cuervo Tequila, Yellow Tail wine, and Grand Marnier liqueur.

-All brands of alcoholic wine fall in trademark class 33.
+All brands of alcoholic wine fall in Trademark Class 33.
 This includes all red and white wines, sparkling wines, dessert wines, and fruit wines – like peach and blackberry wine.
 Some of the most well-known wine trademarks are Barefoot, Sutter Home, Franzia, and Woodbridge.

 Rum, vodka, whiskey, tequila, gin, and brandy are all in this category.
 Rice alcohol and sake are in this class as well.
 All flavored liqueurs are here too, like peppermint and peach schnapps.

-Alcoholic ingredients for cocktails
+Alcoholic Ingredients for cocktails

 Ingredients for mixed drinks are also in this class, as long as they also contain alcohol.
 Bitters, aperitifs, and alcoholic fruit extracts are in this group.

-Related Products That Are Not in Class 33
+Related Products Not Included in Class 33

 Beer is the most confusing product on the non-related list.
-Although it contains alcohol, beer is not included in class 33.
-Instead, the USPTO places all beer in trademark class 32 – water and non-alcoholic beverages.
+Although it contains alcohol, beer is not included in Class 33.

-Trademark class 33 includes all alcoholic beverages, but not beer or non-alcoholic mixers.
+Trademark Class 33 includes all alcoholic beverages, but not beer or non-alcoholic mixers.